-18 No development shall take place until there has been submitted to and approved in writing by the Local Planning Authority a plan indicating the positions, design, materials and type of boundary treatment to be erected.
+18 The development hereby approved shall not be first occupied unless and until there has been submitted to and approved in writing by the Local Planning Authority a plan indicating the positions, design, materials and type of boundary treatment to be erected.
 The boundary treatment shall be completed before the buildings are occupied.
 Development shall be carried out in accordance with the approved details and maintained as approved.